Meet the Team!

 ryan.finnerty@cuanschutz.edu

-Natalia was born and raised in Minnesota.
+Natalia was born and raised in Bloomington, Minnesota.
 She attended the University of Iowa for her undergraduate studies and completed her B.S. in Human Physiology in 2023.
-During her time, she joined Dr. Erin Talbert’s lab and completed an honors thesis highlighting sexual dimorphisms in pancreatic cancer-induced cachexia.
-After graduating, she joined Dr. Andrea Bonetto’s lab as a PRA at CU Anschutz, continuing to learn about cancer cachexia.
-There, she characterized an ovarian cancer model and studied the role of tumor-derived RANKL on muscle and bone loss in vitro and in vivo.
-She also briefly studied the metabolic implications of colorectal cancer on glucose and insulin sensitivity.
-She is currently an Integrated Physiology graduate student at CU Anschutz with interests in reproductive health, endocrinology, metabolism, and cancer.
-Outside of lab, Natalia loves to hike, run, and rock climb.
+During her time, she joined Dr. Erin Talbert’s lab and completed an honors thesis highlighting sexual dimorphisms in a pancreatic cancer-induced cachexia model.
+After graduating, she joined Dr. Andrea Bonetto’s lab as a PRA at CU Anschutz, continuing study cancer cachexia.
+There, she characterized an ovarian cancer cachexia model and studied the role of tumor-derived RANKL on skeletal muscle and bone loss in vitro and in vivo.
+While having a strong interest in muscle physiology, she became intrigued in female endocrinology and reproductive physiology.

 Lab Alumni

-Gabriela Padilla, First-year BSP Rotation Student, Spring 2024
+Gabriela Padilla, BSP Rotation Student, Spring 2024 - Now in CSD

-Wendy Zhang, First-year BSP Rotation Student, Fall 2023
+Wendy Zhang, BSP Rotation Student, Fall 2023 - Now in CSD